hupili/tutorial/spectral-clustering/_README.md

 through the analysis of a bunch of algorithms.
 Source code of documents and sample algorithms can be found in the online open source repository.

+## Amendments

+### Slides P. 26

+The math derivations are correct but the conclusion that "decompose X.T * X and direclty get Y" is not precise.

+Although Y is the eigen vector of X.T * X, you probably can not get it directly using common decomposition routine.
+This is because eigen vectors can be arbitrarily scaled and they are still eigen vectors corresponding to the same eigen values.

+Usually, the decomposition routine will give you an orthonormal set of eigen vectors.
+This is guaranteed by spectral theorem in our case: input is a real symmetric matrix.
+You need to scale the eigen vectors by their corresponding **singular value** (square root of the corresponding **eigen value**).